maxence-charriere/go-app/docs/web/documents/concurrency.md

-# Concurrency
+## Intro

 In go-app, every event and user interaction are handled on a single goroutine.
-Because some scenarios can have a long execution time, like performing an HTTP request, there is a risk that the UI feels slow or unresponsive.
+Because some scenarios can have a long execution time, like performing an HTTP request, there is chances that the UI feels slow or unresponsive.

 This document describes how it works and what tools go-app provides to solve this problem.